BornaSepic/Tic-Tac-Toe/README.md

 - Style Checks: execute checks that are intended to enforce a consistent coding style across the project

-  The process of the Style checks included adding licence and .editorconfig, and then executing flake8, editorconfig-checker and mardownlint-cli.
+  The process of the Style checks included adding licence, contributing gile and .editorconfig, and then executing flake8, editorconfig-checker and mardownlint-cli.
 After fixing the inconcictency of the files, I started my workflow pipeline with these three checks.

   SDLC phase: Implementation and Testing Phase
 - Testing: execute unit tests to ensure that the application logic is correct

-  I executes a few unit tests to see if the functions in the source code are working as intended.
+  I executed a few unit tests to see if the functions in the source code are working as intended.
 When the unit tests were done and successfully executed, I added them as the next step in the pipeline that first waits the style check to be completed.